Passage on the Lady Anne: Plot

 When successful financier Alan Ransome makes plans for a business trip to London, his wife Eileen insists on coming with him and taking the slowest passenger ship available, the Lady Anne.
-Eileen hopes the estimated 13-day voyage from New York City will allow them to rekindle their marriage (she later tells another passenger that, due to Alan's unwavering devotion to his career, the two of them have not been sexually intimate since their honeymoon six years before).
+Eileen hopes the estimated 13-day voyage from New York City will allow them to rekindle their marriage.
 When they board, two male passengers express dismay at their presence, stating that the voyage is a private cruise, and offer the Ransomes the equivalent of 10,000 US dollars if they get off.
 The Ransomes refuse, and chalk up the offer to anti-American snobbery.

 During the trip Alan is taciturn and grouchy about the lengthy voyage, while Eileen maintains a forced playfulness in an effort to spark their old feelings.
 Both their tempers are worsened by the discovery that the entire crew and all the other passengers are elderly.
 A quarrel culminates with the Ransomes agreeing to separate when they reach London.

 The next day they accept an invitation to tea from Millie and Toby McKenzie, who apologize for their earlier hostility.
 They explain that the 50-year-old Lady Anne is a ship for honeymooners, and is being retired following the voyage.
 Most of those on board are repeat passengers enjoying a farewell cruise.
 They had not expected newcomers since the Lady Anne has had no new passengers in 15 years.
 The passengers all speak of the Lady Anne as if it were a sentient being, and credit "her" with enhancing their love for their spouses.
 Eileen is saddened to learn that one of the passengers is newly widowed, and in attempted reassurance the passenger informs her that he and his wife "will be together again soon".